TianMeixuan/Network-Analytics-final/README.md

 We want to use the community detection to understand the community formation in the first 4 weeks and get an insight of how different users from different communities with different sizes and edge densities build connections in the information exchange network.
 In order to gain a big picture about the information detection community in the 4 week, we deem an undirected tie between the two nodes if one answered question posted by another.
 Again, as the information exchange network is hard to measure,  we assume that only one tie can emerge between two users no matter how many times they exchange information.
 To illustrate, if A answered B’s question in week 1 and B answered A’s question 3 times in week 3, we assume there is only one tie between A and B. Duplications are removed from the original dataset and only unique ties are considered for community detection and further analyses.
 We also used function(.to_undirected()) in Networkx to make sure the network is undirected before use the network for community detection and further analyses.

 Louvain algorithm is chosen for detecting communities, which are non-overlapping.
 Louvain method is an algorithm of community detection to optimize modularity, which is a value that measures the density of edges inside communities to edges outside communities.
 Networks with higher modularity would have denser connections between the nodes within the community than that in different communities.

 Reasons underlying the algorithm choice:
-1. The Louvain method is a simple method for detecting communities and we can implement it easily in Networkx and CDLIB packages in python.
+- The Louvain method is a simple method for detecting communities and we can implement it easily in Networkx and CDLIB packages in python.
 For detecting the StackOverflow communities in the first 4 weeks, we use Louvain algorithm in CDLIB packages, and its code and call is available at Github (Rossetti, 2019).
-2. It is suitable for large networks.
+- It is suitable for large networks.
 Many large networks were detected by this algorithm, such as Twitter social network (Josep, Vijay and Pablo, 2009), Linkedin social network (Jonathan and Igor, 2009) and mobile phone social network (Greene, Doyle and Cunningham, 2010).
-3. Comparing to the other modularity optimization community detection algorithms, the Louvain algorithm is more efficient and has higher speed run codes for a typical network of 2 million nodes only takes 2 minutes on a standard PC.
+- Comparing to the other modularity optimization community detection algorithms, the Louvain algorithm is more efficient and has higher speed run codes for a typical network of 2 million nodes only takes 2 minutes on a standard PC.
 (Blondel et al., 2008)

 Applying the Louvain algorithm in the StackOverflow dataset, it could be found that there are 11 communities in the first 4 weeks, where the largest community has 310 nodes but the smallest communities only has 2 nodes, which may be a bias in the calculation of the algorithm.
 Therefore, we only considered the largest 9 communities for further analyses.

-Analysis of community detection:
+**Analysis of community detection:**

 After community detection, we then analysed whether and how much the ties formed between nodes are affected by the communities they are in.
 We propose an algorithm to study the relationship between edge density of the community and the ratio of in-community ties, and the relationship between the size of community and the ratio of in-community ties, where,

-Edge density = ties in community/potential ties in community
+**Edge density** = ties in community/potential ties in community

-In-community ties: we deem a tie as in-community tie if both users (source node and target node) are from the same community.
+**In-community ties**: we deem a tie as in-community tie if both users (source node and target node) are from the same community.

-Out-community ties: we deem a tie as out-community tie if users (source node and target node) are not from the same community
+**Out-community ties**: we deem a tie as out-community tie if users (source node and target node) are not from the same community

-In-community ties ratio of a community = in-community ties of a community / in-community ties of a community + out-community ties of a community
+**In-community ties ratio of a community** = in-community ties of a community / in-community ties of a community + out-community ties of a community

 <img src="/images/IMG_0220.jpg" alt="IMG_0220"
  title="IMG_0220" width="450" />